chandrahas316/ID3_student_alcohol_consumption/README.md

 - For data preprocessing we need to do three things,

   1\.
-Finding correlation between variables so that highly correlated variables can be removed to reduce the redundancy in the dataset.

-  ➔ We used pearson correlation method for numeric data and for the rest we used chi-square correlation method.

-  2\.
 Checking whether there are any missing values in the dataset.

   ➔ There are no missing values in the given dataset.

-  3\.
+  2\.
 Removing outliers in dataset.

 - Decision tree(ID3) -